SudarshanSirsi/acli/README.md

 *   `npm run dev`: Transpiles the code and starts the application in development mode.
 *   `npm run build`: Transpiles the source code for production.

-## License

-This project is licensed under the ISC License.
-See the `LICENSE` file for details.